Hadji Kamlon: Temporary peace and resumption of conflict

 On August 11, 1953, there was a battle between Kamlon's forces and Philippine Armed Forces in the eastern part of Sulu.
 The government forces were successful.

+On January 4, 1955, Kamlon's forces attacked Kibugtongan, robbing homes, kidnapping civilians and destroyed the bridge at Motain.
+On the 5th, a small PC detachment moved by truck and found Kamlon's forces slowly slogging on muddy roads.
+They eventually clashed at Mulita Bridge which was won by government forces.
+Two days later on the 7th, 12 of Kamlon's forces surrendered.

 From another account in August 1955, Kamlon and 40 of his followers routed an entire platoon of government troops in Sulu, killing 18 and wounding 19 others.
-This was the “largest casualty figure in one engagement suffered by government troops” in pursuit of Kamlon.
+This was the "largest casualty figure in one engagement suffered by government troops" in pursuit of Kamlon.
 His group incurred only 1 death and 5 wounded, according to the news report.

 On September 24, 1955, when Kamlon delivered his unconditional surrender after a battle that occurred on Tandu Panuan, Sulu for the 4th time against the 2nd Infantry Division, Sulu Air Task Group (SATAG, composed of 6th and 7th Fighter Squadrons), and a gunboat of the Philippine Navy that cost him 190 of his men killed, 48 wounded and 82 captured.
 The entire seven-year campaign cost the government ₱185 million (US$985 million in 2019 figures).